-Priority 3.1 Maximising energy efficiency standards and delivery methods Action Task Outcome/Output By when / Lead Private sector renewal energy loans Maximise the use of the loan products aimed at owner occupiers to bring properties up to a good standard by making them energy efficient and removing hazards.
-Gas infill programme for social housing properties that are off-gas Working with Wales and West Utilities to extend the gas network.
-HRA properties have been completed, the programme is now engaging the Housing Associations.
-Retro fit of energy efficiency measures for social housing stock Identify the strategic sites within communities that need redevelopment ation Tools Drywban / Laad action Task Outcome/Output By when / Lead Healthy Homes and Healthy People - 2025 project oringing together a voluntary group of concerned people and organisations working with a shared purpose of ending avoidable health nequality in North Wales Encourage different teams to think more broadly when undertaking their daily roles to improve the homes of people in the private sector. t Smart Wales Work with Landlords to promote Rent Smart Wales and improve the standards of the private rented stock.
+Priority 3.1 Maximising energy efficiency standards and deliver Action Task Deliver private sector renewal energy loans Maximise the use of the loan products aimed at owner occupiers to bring properties up to a good standard by making them energy efficient and removing hazards.
+Gas infill programme for social housing properties that are off-gas Work with Wales and West Utilities to extend the gas network to bring more convenient and cost-effective heating to residents across all tenures.
+Retro fit of energy efficiency measures for vulnerable residents in all tenures Secure external funding from all suitable sources to implement measures to reduce fuel poverty.
+Co-ordinate funding and support providers to ensure a joined up service for residents that maximises the resources available to them.
+Deliver the Warm Homes Fund • The Council has secured £3m to tackle fuel poverty in Flintshire by improving efficiency through for example: fitting new heating systems or accessing the gas network.
+Arbed for wales programme A spatially targeted WG programme focusing on windows and doors and external wall insulation, to address fuel poverty in the private sector.

+Priority 3.2 Improving the quality and standard of accommodation in the private sector Action Task Healthy Homes and Healthy People - 2025 project bringing together a voluntary group of concerned people and organisations working with a shared purpose of ending avoidable health inequality in North Wales Encourage different teams to think more broadly when undertaking their daily roles to improve the homes of people in the private sector.
+Rent Smart Wales Work with Landlords to promote Rent Smart Wales and improve the standards of the private rented stock.